-The Arts Center has created school tools that help each age group experience THE ROAD LESS TRAVELED.
-These workshop activities are designed to deepen the experience of art, foster creativity, and nurture skills to engage with art independently.
+These workshop activities are designed to deepen the experiencing of art, foster creativity, and nurture skills to engage with art independently.

-Pewter Cast Symbols and Adornments (6th–12th grade) one-hour tour and one-hour hands-on experience
+Pewter Cast Symbols and Adornments (6th–12th grade) one-hour tour and one-hour hands-on art experience

-Examine the Arts/Industry works of art seen throughout the grounds and restrooms of the Arts Center.
+Examine the Arts/Industry (A/I) works of art seen throughout the Arts Center's grounds and washrooms.
 Design and cast a symbol or adornment that can be created into a three-dimensional sculpture, pendant, or adornment.

 ExAIR residencies offer students exciting opportunities to meet and work with renowned artists exhibiting at the John Michael Kohler Arts Center.
 Participants learn more about the artist practice and explore the creative process with the artists.